Code360In/katacoda-scenarios/kafka/finish.md

-You 7sucessfully completed the course
+You sucessfully completed the course